hashcript/docs/README.md

 X-Current-Product: mobilisation
 ```

-The backend ensures Product A cannot see Product B's venues.
+Use this endpoint when the mobile workflow needs to display/select a configured Venue.

 ---

-# 28. Venue Information
+# 31. Venue Data

-A Venue may contain information such as:
+A Venue can contain information such as:

 ```text
 id